LiamProsser77/HeofonGlobalSearch/README.md

 - Heofon is not a Metasearch engine, but a independent index of 50 Million pages we find ourselves

 - Heofon is not based under any other licence but the MIT licence so people have the freedom to change and use the Heofon HTML

+#### Heofon is looking for non-binding partnerships with search engines, to partner email us at heofonsearch.help@outlook.com